kaplayjs/kaplay-site/guides/en/1_getting_started/3_components.md

 ### Dynamic Components

-Usually, you want to assing a component in real time, for example, when the player picks up a power-up.
+Usually, you want to assign a component in real time, for example, when the player picks up a power-up.
 You can use the `GameObjRaw.use()` method

 ```js